abdoemadselim/Ecommerce-Store-DB/README.md

 	👥 5.
 SQL query to suggest popular products in the same category for the same author excluding the purchased product from the recommendations?

+	🎯 6.
+A transaction query to lock the row with product id = 211 from being updated

+	🔎 7. on query to lock the field (quantity) with product id = 211 from being updated

 ### 📊 Query Optimizations